 Of the definitions focusing on a state-as-actor, those offered by Karl Deutsch and J. David Singer, are singled out as the most important.
 Although probabilistic in its nature, this definition purports to take as a vantage point both the total system and the individual states comprising it.
 From the broader, or systemic, point of view, these authors define stability as "the probability that the system retains all of its essential characteristics; that no single nation becomes dominant; that most of its members continue to survive; and that large-scale war does not occur".
 And, according to these authors, from the more limited perspective of the individual actors, stability refers to the "probability of their continued political independence and territorial integrity without any significant probability of becoming engaged in a war for survival".
 This conceptualisation of international stability does not account for non-state entities, whose actions are not taken into account as a potential source of international instability.
 After the end of the Cold War, these non-state entities proved to be a huge source of instability not only in interstate relations but also in the relations and affairs that develop within sovereign states.
 These non-state factors were at the end one of the major causes of the collapse of former Communist federations (Soviet Union, Yugoslavia and Czechoslovakia).
-The ethnic claims for self-determination triggered by the rising nationalism in the post-Cold War era threatened and continue to threaten the regional and wider stability, this being admitted by liberal and realist scholars alike.
-The case of former Yugoslavia is a metaphor for the new international system, that is, a system which is more turbulent and anarchic at present than ever before during the recent history.
-4 This is not to say that the international system of the Cold War period was not anarchic.
+The ethnic claims for selfdetermination triggered by the rising nationalism in the post-Cold War era threatened and continue to threaten the regional and wider stability, this being admitted by liberal2 and realist3 scholars alike.
+The case of former Yugoslavia is a metaphor for the new international system, that is, a system which is more turbulent and anarchic at present than ever before during the recent history.4 This is not to say that the international system of the Cold War period was not anarchic.
 It did not have an overreaching supranational authority entrusted with securing order and stability in the system.
 However, it did have some relative stability and the mechanism to maintain this state of affairs, which rested with the two superpowers who took on the role of disciplinarian within their own blocks (or spheres of influence).
-With the collapse of this system, new logic of anarchy ushered in focusing not only on interstate relations but also on the internal dynamics of the existing sovereign states.
-With the demise of the Warsaw Pact, NATO's new role in relation to international security changed accordingly.
-This new role of NATO had to be formally accepted in the light of new changes in the structure of the international system.
-Thus, meeting in Rome in November 1991, the alliance's heads of state and government adopted what they called NATO's "new strategic concept".
-The danger the alliance faced was no longer "calculated aggression" from Moscow but "instabilities that may arise from the serious economic, social and political difficulties, including ethnic rivalries and territorial disputes, which are faced by many countries in Central and Eastern Europe".
-5
+With the collapse of this system, new logic of anarchy ushered in focusing not only on interstate relations but also on the internal dynamics of the existing cf: John J. Mearsheimer, Back to the Future: Instability in Europe after the Cold War, 15 International Security(1990), Number 1, pp. 5-56.